irworkshop/accountability_datacleaning/state/va/expends/docs/va_expends_diary.md

 structure, we can read them all at once by using `purrr::map()` to apply `readr::read_csv()` to each file in the directory, then binding each file into a single data frame using `dplyr::bind_rows()`.

+We also need to read the related data on reports submitted by each committee, which contain names and addresses of each committee.
+The field we can join the report data by is `report_id`, which is unique.
+Each committee could have multiple report ids, but not vice versa.

 ``` r
 va <-